 Gretna real estate is some of the most expensive in Louisiana, although Gretna house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Gretna isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Gretna are a mix of both white- and blue-collar jobs.
-Overall, Gretna is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Gretna who work in office and administrative support (13.54%), food service (8.99%), and sales jobs (8.78%).
+Overall, Gretna is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Gretna who work in office and administrative support (13.23%), sales jobs (10.29%), and management occupations (6.64%).

-The per capita income in Gretna in 2010 was $22,788, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
-This equates to an annual income of $91,152 for a family of four.
+The per capita income in Gretna in 2010 was $28,180, which is wealthy relative to Louisiana, and middle income relative to the rest of the US.
+This equates to an annual income of $112,720 for a family of four.
 However, Gretna contains both very wealthy and poor people as well.

 The most common language spoken in Gretna is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Arabic.